-Additionally, in June 1999, legislation authorized the State Treasurer to invest Commonwealth moneys in equity securities under a prudent person standard.
-The common investment pool operated by the State Treasurer for the investment of operating funds of the Commonwealth maintains a portion of its investments in equity securities.
-The legislative authorization to invest in equity securities has been extended until December 2008.
+Additionally, since June 1999, the State Treasurer has been legislatively authorized to invest Commonwealth moneys in securities under a prudent investor standard.
+The common investment pool operated by the State Treasurer for the investment of operating funds of the Commonwealth maintains a portion of its investments in securities.
+The legislative authorization to invest in securities has been extended until December 2010.